Barcelona striker Luis Suárez to undergo knee surgery - WHIZ News

 The Spanish club made the announcement on Saturday – two days after Suárez played the complete 90 minutes in a 3-2 loss to Atlético Madrid in the semifinals of the Spanish Super Cup being held in Saudi Arabia.

+The 32-year-old Suárez is the club’s fourth all-time leading scorer with 191 goals in 270 matches.
+He has helped Barcelona win one Champions League, four Spanish league and four Copa del Rey titles.

-Barcelona did not say how long it expects to be without its second-leading scorer after Lionel Messi, with Suarez scoring 14 goals for Barcelona this season.
+Barcelona did not say how long it expects to be without its second-leading scorer this season after Lionel Messi.
+Suarez has 14 goals so far.

+He will likely miss several Spanish league and cup matches during a January and February packed with games from the two domestic competitions, including an always demanding trip to Valencia on Jan.
+25.

+Barcelona plays Napoli in the Champions League round of 16, with the first leg in Italy on Feb.
+25 and the second leg at Camp Nou on March 18.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports